metromoxie/subresource-integrity/specification.dev.markdown

 document's Content Security Policy, or `block` otherwise.

-If the document's integrity policy is `block`, the user agent MUST refuse to render or execute resources that fail an integrity check, <em>and</em> must [report a violation][].
+If the document's integrity policy is `block`, the user agent MUST refuse to render or execute resources that fail an integrity check, <em>and</em> MUST [report a violation][].

 If the document's integrity policy is `report`, the user agent MAY refuse to render or execute resources that fail an integrity check, <em>and</em> MUST [report a violation][].

-If the document's integrity policy is `fallback`, the user agent MUST [report a violation][], and MAY load a fallback resource via a TODO mechansism that isn't specified yet.
+If the document's integrity policy is `fallback`, the user agent MUST refuse to render or execute resources that fail an integrity check, <em>and</em>
+MUST [report a violation][].
+The user agent MAY additionally choose to load a fallback resource as specified for each relevant element.
+If the fallback resource fails an integrity check, the user agent MUST refuse to render or execute the resource, <em>and</em> MUST [report a(nother) violation][].
 {:.todo}

 [csp]: http://w3.org/TR/CSP11